uwadonemmanuel/Langchain_LLM_Applications/readme.md

 ### App Not Launching

-- Ensure all dependencies are installed: `pip install -r new_requirements.txt`
+- Ensure all dependencies are installed: `pip install -r requirements.txt`
 - Check that the app file exists in the project directory
 - Verify that required API keys are set in your `.env` file
 - Check the terminal/console for error messages